 Management Issue Objectives and Performance Targets ans of achievement of objectives Manner of assessment of performance 1.
 Maintain and grow equestrian and other recreational uses Core Objectives: (a) (b) Master Plan Objectives: (i) (iii) (iv) Performance Targets: Increase participation rates within local clubs Increase the number of equestrian related events undertaken at the site Maintenance of current facilities prior to new development by Clubs and Council Development of new facilities that meet user requirements and in accordance with the intent of the Master Plan User group membership numbers Number of equestrian events held per annum 2.
 Maintain and grow thoroughbred training and racing Core Objectives: (a) (b) Master Plan Objectives: (i) (iii) (iv) (vi) Performance Targets: Increase number of onsite trainers / thoroughbred horses being trained Increase number of racing days, including emergency race meetings 2.1 Maintenance of current facilities prior to new development by Club and Council Development of new facilities that meet user requirements and in accordance with the intent of the Master Plan Number of thoroughbred horses trained on site Number of on-site trainers / stabled horses Number of race meetings held per annum 3.
-Achieve safe and effective access arrangements Core Objectives: (a) Master Plan Objectives: (i) (iii) (v) Performance Targets: Effective access arrangements along Summerland Way are achieved, including main and secondary access points Speed limits along the site frontage are appropriate for the level of use of the site Appropriate separation between site visitors and competitors is achieved 3.1 3.2 3.3 3.4 3.5 Main entry is retained and improved as required Secondary entry / exit point is available adjoining the public entry to the Race Club Undercover arena competitor entry point is available on the northern boundary of the site Horse racing competitor entry point is available off Ellangowan Road on the southern boundary of the site Summerland Way operational speed is limited to 60km/hr along the site frontage on a permanent basis Access arrangements are provided in a safe manner and to meet user needs Speed limit along Summerland Way is reduced
+Achieve safe and effective access arrangements Core Objectives: (a) Master Plan Objectives: (i) (iii) (v) Performance Targets: Effective access arrangements along Summerland Way are achieved, including main and secondary access points Speed limits along the site frontage are appropriate for the level of use of the site Appropriate separation between site visitors and competitors is achieved 3.1 3.2 3.3 3.4 3.5 the public entry to the Race Club Undercover arena competitor entry point is available on the northern boundary of the site Access arrangements are provided in a safe manner and to meet user needs Speed limit along Summerland Way is reduced